ethereum-mining/ethminer/README.md

 }
 ```

-The main search algorithm generates a seed, expands random data from the seed, does a sequence of loads and random math on the mix data, then compresses the result, and then does a final Keccak permutation for target comparison.
+The flow of the overall algorithm is:
+* A keccak hash of the header + nonce to create a seed
+* Use the seed to generate initial mix data
+* Loop multiple times, each time hashing random loads and random math into the mix data
+* Hash all the mix data into a single 256-bit value
+* A final keccak hash that is compared against the target

 ```cpp
 bool progpow_search(